chenglou/png-diff/README.md

 PNGDiff.outputDiff('1.png', image2Stream, 'diffOutput.png', function(err, diffMetric) {
   if (err) throw err;
   // returns 0 if every pixel's the same; return 1 otherwise.
 Currently, these
-  // are the only two possible metric values; possiblity to tweak them in the
+  // are the only two possible metric values; possibility to tweak them in the
   // future
   console.log(diffMetric === 1 ?
 'Difference detected.' : 'No difference');
   // highlights the difference in red